 Are you an author already or would you like to become one?
 There’s so much to learn once you start down this path.
 I had my first novel published in 2015.
-Now I have 5 books out and hope to keep writing them.
-Over the past few years I’ve discovered some terrific websites that have become long term resources for me as an author.
+Now I have five books out and hope to keep writing them.
+Over the past few years I’ve discovered some the best writing websites for writers that have become long-term resources for me as an author.

-If you are looking for inspiration or advice, these websites will supercharge your motivation.
+If you are looking for inspiration or advice, these super helpful writing websites for writers will supercharge your motivation.
 Whether you want to learn about self-publishing, marketing your books or how to find an agent these experts have got you covered.

 Some of these writing professionals have podcasts as well, in case you wanna listen and learn while out for a walk or scrubbing your bathrooms.